openhive-network/haf_api_node/exposed/README.md

-This "exposed" configuration includes directives that allow you to directly access the services from other machines -- without this config, the only exposed ports go to the main webserver, and the only way to access, e.g., hafah's postgrest server is by sending it through caddy -> jussi -> haproxy -> hafah-postgrest
+This "exposed" configuration includes directives that allow you to directly access the services from other machines -- without this config, the only exposed ports go to the main webserver, and the only way to access, e.g., hafah's postgrest server is by sending it through caddy -> jussi/drone -> haproxy -> hafah-postgrest

-Exposing ports like this is useful if you want to split the stack across multiple machines (e.g., caddy + jussi + redis + varnish on one machine, everything else on the others).
+Exposing ports like this is useful if you want to split the stack across multiple machines (e.g., caddy + drone + varnish on one machine, everything else on the others).
 Or, if you have two redundant servers, and you want to be able to add backup entries in haproxy that send traffic to the other server.